auth0/auth0-oidc-client-net/docs-source/documentation/advanced-scenarios/browsers.md

 The SDK is configured to use a platform-specific browser implementation to handle the redirect to Auth0.
 Depending on the platform, one or more browser implementations might be available.
 An example is the `Auth0.OidcClient.iOS` SDK, which auto-selects the browser based on the version of iOS used.

-Even though we do not recommend changing this, you could ensure all versions of iOS use the same browser by passing an explicit browser instance to the `Browser` property of the `Auth0ClientOptions`:
+Even though the use-cases are limited, as our SDK is configured to auto-select the browser based on the verion of iOS being used, you could ensure all versions of iOS use the same browser by passing an explicit `Browser` instance to the `Browser` property of the `Auth0ClientOptions`:

 ```
 var client = new Auth0Client(new Auth0ClientOptions {